SalomePlatform/top_ii_vol/Readme.md

 # Introduction

-top-ii-vol meshing tool provides sequential/parallel tools for creating volumic tetrahedral meshes from a topology (point cloud `*.xyz`).
-The volumic meshes can be extracted in Gmsh's `*.msh` format or medit's `*.mesh` and `*.meshb` format.
-The framework is written in C and C++, and uses MPI I/O and MPI for parallelization.
+top-ii-vol meshing tool provides sequential/parallel tools for creating volumetric tetrahedral meshes from a given topology (point-cloud `*.xyz`).
+The volumetric meshes can be extracted in Gmsh's `*.msh` format or medit's `*.mesh` format.
+The framework is written in C++, and uses MPI I/O and MPI for parallelization.
 One could produce distributed meshes suitable for domain-decomposition based solvers or simply non distributed meshes (single mesh) suitable for a sequential/parallel solver.

 top-ii-vol consists a total of four tools:

 ### 1. `top-ii-vol-PreProc`

 This tool is a point-cloud preprocessor.
-Often time point cloud data is huge and requires some alterations.
+Often point-cloud data is huge and requires some alterations.
 This tool takes in a point-cloud as an input (`.xyz`).
-It can be used to coarsen a structured point cloud, by skipping specified n number of points.
+It can be used to coarsen a structured point cloud, by skipping a specified n number of points.

 ### 2. `top-ii-vol-Mesher`

 This is a sequential computing tool.
-This tool takes in a point-cloud as an input (`.xyz`) and generates volumic meshes that can be extracted in Gmsh's `*.msh` format or medit's `*.mesh` and `*.meshb` format.
+This tool takes in a point-cloud as an input (`.xyz`) and generates volumetric meshes that can be extracted in Gmsh's `*.msh` format or medit's `*.mesh` and `*.meshb` format.

 ### 3. `top-ii-vol-ParMesher`

 This is a parallel computing tool.
-This tool takes in a point-cloud as an input (`.xyz`) and generates volumic meshes that can be extracted in  medit's `*.mesh` and `*.meshb` format.
+This tool takes in a point-cloud as an input (`.xyz`) and generates volumetric meshes that can be extracted in  medit's `*.mesh` format.

 ### 4. `top-ii-vol-DistMesher`